 STEP 2 – Count all the cabinet doors that you would like to have refinished.
 This helps us to determine the scope of the job and establish pricing.
 Count all doors – big and small – also the drawers.

-STEP 3 - Contact us with questions and we will give you a price right over the phone.
-(480)359-8577 We also need to know what type of cabinets you have.
+STEP 3 – Contact us with questions and we will give you a price right over the phone.
+Click for Nearest Affiliate To you We also need to know what type of cabinets you have.
 Oak has a texture that tends to be a little rough – most other woods or laminates are smooth and have less grain.
 If you are still just kicking tires and are wondering about price, that’s OK…check out our cost estimator.
 We will answer any of your questions – we are easy to talk to but if you feel more comfortable using our on-line form click the easy button.

 Cabinet Refinishers in Arizona